Triboelectric Backgrounds to radio-based UHE Neutrino Exeperiments: Results from radio-frequency neutrino search experiments

 \subsection{AURA}

-The AURA experiment began in 2007 and continued data-taking through 2011, also co-deployed in IceCube holes and using a hybrid of RICE (fat-dipole front-end antennas) and IceCube data aquisition electronics, resulting in an improvement of the maximum trigger rate by approximately a factor of 1000 relative to RICE.
-Four antennas, equally spaced vertically over 20 meters, comprise a 'digital radio module', using the same in-ice digitization + signal-via-copper scheme employed by IceCube.
-Use of the IceCube architecture also afforded AURA the excellent time-stamping rendered by the {\tt rapcal} time calibration system.
-Five such DRM's (three shallow [depths 250-350 m] and two deep [depth 1350 m]) were deployed over the term 2007-2009, although the channel infant mortality rate was $\sim$25\%.
+The AURA~\cite{landsman2007aura} experiment (2007--2011) receivers were co-deployed in ice holes drilled for IceCube and used a hybrid of RICE (fat-dipole) front-end antennas and IceCube data acquisition electronics, resulting in an increase in the maximum trigger rate by approximately a factor of 1000 relative to the original RICE experiment.
+Four vertically-aligned antennas, equally spaced over 20 meters, were connected to an IceCube digitizer within an IceCube pressure housing.
+Each set of four antennas + digitizing electronics comprise a `digital radio module' (``DRM'').
+Since the antennas are vertically aligned, there is no azimuthal source discrimination, and only elevation angle reconstruction capabilities.
+Note that use of the IceCube architecture also afforded AURA the excellent time-stamping rendered by the {\tt rapcal} time calibration system~\cite{halzen2010invited}.
+Five such DRM's (three shallow [``Sally'', ``Sophie'' and ``Susan'', at depths 250-350 m] and two deep [``Doris'' and ``Danielle'', at depth z=--1350 m]) were deployed over 2007-2009; 25\% of the channels failed immediately after deployment. \autoref{fig:geo} illustrates the geometry of AURA, relative to the IceCube experiment.

+The AURA experiment also showed clear correlations of data characteristics with wind velocity. \autoref{fig:AURAtrigvWind} shows the average AURA trigger rate as a function of wind velocity; \autoref{fig:AURArmsvWind} displays the rms voltage recorded in the (75\%) working DRM channels (there are clearly non-statistical variations in the data points, each of which averages distributions bin-to-bin and are therefore susceptible to broad tails).
+As before, these distributions are also subject to otherwise uncorrelated episodic anthropogenic noise which may have incidentally flared at some otherwise-random time.
+Nevertheless, in both cases, the correlation of wind velocity with both trigger rate and also rms voltage is apparent, and suggest a threshold of 10--12 m/s for observable triboelectric effects for AURA.

+We note that, from \autoref{fig:AURAtrigvWind}, within the limits of the time sampling for our wind velocity measurements ($\sim$5 minutes), coronal discharge effects are observed to temporally track wind velocity very closely with no evident hysteresis, or time delay required for charge, or electric field build-up.
+This observation presumably informs possible models that consider the timescale for build-up of sufficient charge to induce coronal arcing.